raspberrypilearning/cd-my-favourite-celebrity/en/step_5.md

 --- hint ---

-To create CSS rules you must have a selector e.g. `h1`, some curly braces `{ }` to put the rules in.
+To create CSS rules you must have a selector e.g. `h1` and some curly braces `{ }` to put the rules in.

 --- /hint ---